Watts Humphrey: Work is, or has to be, repeatable

 Dee Hock challenges our habitual ways of seeing work in his book One from Many: VISA and the Rise of Chaordic Organization (Berrett-Koehler Publishers, 2005).
 Hock describes the chaordic processes present in our organizations and the use of chaordic concepts in organizational development.

 Dee Hock’s view is that there is a place for process control—you need a dust-free environment if you want a perfect silicon chip—but that it by no means implies that control is the best way to deal with work.
-But that’s what Humphrey did with software development.
+Watts Humphrey had another view and focused on process control in software development.

 Watts Humphrey is called the “father of software quality.”
 Dee Hock was actually a pioneer in software development too.
 Here is his own story of the chaordic (agile) development of VISA’s first electronic authorization system in the early 1970s.
 Dee Hock threw out IBM, but that’s another story.